SJO-C/sjo-c.github.io/content/gallery/dissertation.md

 title: "Dissertation"
 # [str] Optional subtitle of the project.
 #   Functions as an additional explanation when hovering over a gallery item (comment out the following line).
-subtitle: "Ask me about my Dissertation"
+subtitle: "Ask me about my Dissertation."
 # [date] Project publication date.
 #   Changes order: The newest item will be displayed first in the gallery.
 #   Just like Hugo's natural ordering, this is anti-chronological.